irishcoders/memory-games/README.md

 ![BT FlagGame page](assets/images/flaggame.png)

+The "Flag Game" is an engaging and educational game designed to challenge your knowledge of country flags from around the world.
+Whether you're a geography enthusiast or just looking to learn something new, this game offers an enjoyable way to test your flag recognition skills.

+### How it works

 - The Flag Quiz game challenges users to identify the country associated with a displayed flag.
 - The game consists of 25 questions, testing the player's knowledge of flags from around the world.
+- On every incorrect answer provided, the game automatically informs the user of their input and the correct answer to the particular question.
-- At the end of the quiz, the user will receive their score, and the app will provide feedback on their performance.
+- At the end of the quiz, the user will be scored and the app will provide feedback on user performance     based on how many questions the user got right or wrong.
+- If the user scores 20 or more, the game reports a Pass.
+- If user scores below 20, the game reports a Fail.
+- The is a Restart Game option for users to start all over at any point in the game
+- There is also a Quit Game option for users to quit and return to the Games Homepage at any point in the game
-- Also at the end of the quiz, A **Click OK to Restart Game** message is displayed on the screen to ask users if they would like another try.
+- At the end of the quiz, A **Click OK to Restart Game** message is displayed on the screen to ask users if they would like play again.

-## Basic Calculation
+## Math Game

 ![BT MathGame pages](assets/images/mathgame.png)

-- Basic Calculation is a math-based game that quizzes users on four different data types: addition, subtraction, multiplication, and division.
+The "Math Game" is an exciting and interactive way to sharpen your arithmetic skills.
+This game challenges you with a series of math problems, including addition, subtraction, and multiplication.
+Whether you're a math enthusiast or looking to enhance your mathematical abilities, this game offers a fun way to practice your skills.

+### How it works

-- Players can select the specific math operation they want to play.
+- In this game, you have the freedom to choose the specific math operation you want to play, including addition, subtraction, and multiplication.
+Challenge yourself with increasingly complex problems as you progress.
+- User objective is to solve the math problems as quickly and accurately as possible, accumulating points with each correct answer.
+It's a fantastic way to not only enhance your math skills but also compete with yourself to achieve higher scores.
+- The Math Game has 3 operand types, namely; Addition, Subtraction and Multiplication.
+- User has a total of 25 questions for each operand type they choose to play and the game reports the result after each 25 questions.
+- If user scores 20 out of 25 questions, the game informs the user they passed and ask if they would like to restart the game or quit the game
+- If user scores below 20, the game instructs the user they failed and also ask if they would like to restart the game or quit the game.
-- The game is designed to help users improve their math skills while having fun.
+- The game is designed to help users improve user's math skills while having fun.

 ## Registration